OCT-FPGA/udp-network-demo/README.md

 The build environment is typically pre-configured in this build machine.
 Run `which vitis` to confirm.

 The Alveo U280 includes two 100 Gbps QSFP-28 ports (port 0 and port 1) to send and receive packets via either or both ports.
-First, configure the [CMAC license] (https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/network-attached-fpga/license_checkout.md).
+First, configure the [CMAC license](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/network-attached-fpga/license_checkout.md).

 Now you are ready to start building the bitstream.
 Use the ```make``` command as shown below.